thrivemind360/content-ops-starter/content/pages/empty.md

       This book includes:

-      *   A real, firsthand experience from someone who suffered for almost two decades.
+      *   A real, firsthand experience from someone who suffered severe migraine for almost two decades.

       <!---->